QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 #### Part load efficiency

-The COP of the modeled heat pump depends not only on the temperatures of the sink and the source but also on the current part load ratio (PLR).
+The COP of the modeled heat pump depends not only on the temperatures of the sink and the source but also on the current part load ratio (PLR) \(\kappa\).
 The COP can be corrected using a part load factor (PLF) that is dependent of the PLR:

 \(COP(\kappa) = COP(1.0) \cdot PLF(\kappa) \)